-For procedures in Parts III and V, the computed score for each procedure is not averaged, but instead is numerically weighted by the ratio of its number of scorable criteria to the total number of scorable criteria in the procedure.
-For example, the Monolithic Zirconia Ceramic Crown Preparation has a total of 9 scorable criteria which represents 36 possible points.
-If any penalties were assessed, the points would be deducted as percentage points from the procedure score within Part III.
+For Restorative procedures, the computed score for each procedure is not averaged, but instead is numerically weighted by the ratio of its number of scorable criteria to the total number of scorable criteria in the procedure.

 PENALTY DEDUCTIONS

 Throughout the examination, not only clinical performance will be evaluated, but also the candidate's professional demeanor will be evaluated by Clinic Floor Examiners.
 A number of considerations will weigh in determining the candidate's final scores and penalties may be assessed for violation of examination standards, as defined within this manual, or for certain procedural errors as described below: